The History of Congregation B'nai Moshe

 The History of Congregation Beit Kodesh

-Over the years, the congregation held services in many locations including a farmhouse on Seven Mile Road, a tent on the grounds of the Botsford Inn, Carpenter's Hall in Redford, and a church on Six Mile Road.
-Finally, in 1971, they moved to the Molly and Samuel Cohn Building on West Seven Mile Road in Livonia.
+In 1959, the group officially became the Livonia Jewish Congregation.
+As its membership broadened beyond Livonia, the congregation changed its name to Beit Kodesh in 1990, proudly serving as the only Conservative synagogue in Western Wayne County.
+Over the years, services were held in many temporary locations: a farmhouse on Seven Mile Road, a tent at the Botsford Inn, Carpenter’s Hall in Redford, and a church on Six Mile Road.
+Finally, in 1971, the congregation settled into the Molly and Samuel Cohn Building on West Seven Mile Road in Livonia.

-From 1959 until 2011, the congregation has had three rabbis.
-Rabbi Steinberg served in the early 1960's.
-Rabbi Martin Gordon served for 22 years from 1967 to 1989.
-Rabbi Craig Allen led the congregation from late 1990 to 1998.
+Beit Kodesh was blessed with dedicated rabbinic leadership.
+Rabbi Steinberg served in the early 1960s, followed by Rabbi Martin Gordon, who led for 22 years (1967–1989).
+Rabbi Craig Allen then guided the congregation from 1990 to 1998.

 Read The Jewish News article about the Last Shabbat at Beit Kodesh